agustincarlos/llm-external-memory/README.md

 ## Instruction for the Model

-The key is giving the model the judgment to decide when to read and when to write:
+The key is not just giving the model memory, but giving it the judgment to decide when to read and when to write:

     Your external memory is in Google Drive.
     Documents: LOG / RULES / ERRORS / WORKFLOWS / MASTER_CONTEXT